kevinma0/kevinma0.github.io/_project/S03-gender.md

 layout: project
 title: "Gender in Film"
 type: "Data Visualization"
-description: "I was intereted in visualizing films by the gender of their dialogue."
+description: "I was interested in visualizing films by the gender of their dialogue.
+Here's my tribute to NYTimes style visualizations."
 img: "thumb-dataviz.jpg"
 banner: "thumb-dataviz.jpg"
 case-study: false